Bhitarkanika Mangroves: Flora and fauna

-About 62 mangrove species occur in the Bhitarkanika Mangroves, including Avicenna, Bruguiera, Heritiera and Rhizophora.
+About 62 mangrove species occur in the Bhitarkanika Mangroves, including Avicennia, Bruguiera, Heritiera and Rhizophora.
 Reptiles present in the mangroves include saltwater crocodile, king cobra, Indian python and water monitor.
 Between August 2004 and December 2006, 263 bird species were recorded, encompassing 147 resident and 99 migrant species.
 A heronry encloses about 4 ha, where 11,287 nests were counted in 2006.

 Olive ridley turtles arrive in January to March for nesting at Gahirmatha Beach.
 An average of 240,000 nests per season was estimated between 1976 and 1996.
 Up to 80,000 turtles were captured every year until 1982.
 Since 1983, collecting and marketing turtles and their eggs has been banned.